jasoncarcamo/julis-api/README.md

 Launches the test runner in the interactive watch mode.<br/>

 ## API url: `https://fathomless-eyrie-65525.herokuapp.com`
+For demo purposes you can use this account:
+- Mobile number: 11
+- Password: Password11! (case-sensitive)

 ## Summary
 The starting template used to create a full stack website for a cleaning company.
 Features include endpoints for creating user accounts and complete control of creating, editing, and deleting services.